Advertiser Disclosure

 You could also use an airline or hotel shopping portal to make an upcoming purchase.
 You might even go eat at a restaurant that participates in an airline or hotel dining program.

-Top off an Account for a Specific Award Redemption
+Top Off an Account for a Specific Award Redemption

 The Apartments on Etihad’s A380 are perhaps the best first-class product in the world.
 Image Credit: Alex Miller

 American Airlines allows you to place 5-day holds on award flights, which means you can place the award you want on hold before buying the miles you need.
-This ensures that the award availability doesn’t disappear while you wait for the miles you just bought to deposit in your account!
+This ensures that the award doesn’t disappear while you wait for the miles you just bought to deposit in your account!

 Bottom Line: Definitely take advantage of a hold on your award ticket, if offered, before buying miles!
 Not all airlines allow holds on award tickets, but some airlines with great business and first-class products do, like Cathay Pacific, Lufthansa, and Singapore Airlines.